Preface

 The Polish view is:

-- There is some sex discrimination (e.g. worse paid women)
+- There is some sex discrimination (e.g. worse paid women) but it is changing all the time to women adventage.

 The Turkish view is: